DmitryAlCh/mypage/_posts/2022-22-11-spamming-people.md

 Saving it to `message.html`.
 (Yes, font-size looks odd)

 ### The loop
-Need a script to read file with recipients `test-list.csv`, keeping it simple, just one tab, no header row, and no empty lines.
+Need a script to read file with recipients `test-list.csv`.
+Keeping it simple, just one tab, no header row, and no empty lines.
 For every line, script would call `mutt` with correct arguments.
 Almost ready script existed on the [internet](https://www.baeldung.com/linux/csv-parsing#parsing-csv-file-into-a-bash-array),